 Go Server SDK

-Connect Go agents to Edictum Console for remote contract management, hot-reload via SSE, and Ed25519 bundle verification.
+Connect Go agents to Edictum Control Plane for remote rule management, hot-reload via SSE, and Ed25519 ruleset verification.

-Right page if: you want to connect a Go agent to Edictum Console for remote contract management, SSE hot-reload, or bundle signing verification.
-Wrong page if: you want the Python server SDK -- see https://docs.edictum.ai/docs/console/connecting-agents.
-For self-hosting the console, see https://docs.edictum.ai/docs/console/self-hosting.
+Right page if: you want to connect a Go agent to Edictum Control Plane for remote rule management, SSE hot-reload, or ruleset signing verification.
+Wrong page if: you want the Python server SDK -- see https://docs.edictum.ai/docs/control-plane/connecting-agents.
+For self-hosting the control plane, see https://docs.edictum.ai/docs/control-plane/self-hosting.
 Gotcha: HTTPS is required by default for non-loopback hosts.
 Use AllowInsecure only for local development -- never in production.

-The Go Server SDK connects agents to Edictum Console for remote contract management.
-Contracts are fetched over HTTP, updated in real time via SSE, and optionally verified with Ed25519 signatures.
+The Go Server SDK connects agents to Edictum Control Plane for remote rule management.
+Rulesets are fetched over HTTP, updated in real time via SSE, and optionally verified with Ed25519 signatures.
 The agent never needs a local YAML file.

 Quick Start